Sup2point0/Assort/Yu-Gi-Oh!/quirky cards.md

 Night’s End Sorcerer

 Protecting Spirit Loagaeth
-Gorgon
-Empress of the Evil Eyed
+Gorgon, Empress of the Evil Eyed
 Adularia of the June Moon